 Located no more than 50 yards from Cedar Falls, Hidden Falls is a nice bonus while visiting that waterfall.
 The somewhat seasonal waterfall is tucked away behind a large boulder, making it “hidden” from view.
 You can find the waterfall by venturing on the well-traveled dirt path by a marked tree stump.
 Visit after a period of rain or in the spring for a beautiful hidden waterfall.

 Cantwell Cliffs Rim Trail is a 1.8-mile loop that many consider difficult.
 There is a fair amount of stairs and cliffs.
+There was a portion of this trail where it felt like I was climbing on the side of a cliff.

-The Hocking Hills region’s deep gorges, narrow passages, and recess caves keep many hikers returning year after year.
+The Hocking Hills region’s deep gorges, narrow passages, and recessed caves keep many hikers returning year after year.
 Enjoy an overnight stay at a cabin before tackling more Hocking Hills hikes the next day.
 We have a few useful tips to help you plan your visit.

 Check out the new Hocking Hills Children’s Museum if you have young kids!